 President Valery Giscard d'Estaing has become the first French President to set foot in Algeria since its independence.

-President Valery Giscard d'Estaing has become the first French President to set foot in Algeria since its independence.
+Background: President Valery Giscard d'Estaing has become the first French President to set foot in Algeria since its independence.
 He arrived in Algiers on Thursday (10 April).

 Algerian President Houari Boumedienne was at the airport to greet him.